xieweiAlex/English_Learning/words-review.md

 ## words-Dec.md ##
 words/2023/words-Dec.md
+No, for some reason, we think of an academic.
+We think of somebody **scrawny**. -
 Some people like to **laminate** the piece of paper that has their recovery seed written on it and store it in a **fireproof** and waterproof home safe. -
 **retrench** expenditures. -
 **kickstart** your networking journey with fellow Bitcoin enthusiasts over a **delectable** meat feast and drinks. -